abap2UI5/docs/docs/resources/who_uses.md

 ### Open Source Projects
-Do you maintain an open-source project using abap2UI5?
+Do you maintain or contribute to an open-source project using abap2UI5?
 Share your project to help others find it and even contribute to it:

 |  Repository | Description |
 | ------------- | ------------- |